MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 ### Create

-Makers and Pro-devs can create solutions an templates with useful configuration points, so that users can easily configure all the solution components in a solution or create from a template.
+Makers and developers can create solutions and templates with useful configuration points, so that users can easily configure all the solution components in a solution or create from a template.

 ### Submit

-Makers and Pro-devs can submit solutions and templates to the catalog so that they can help their colleagues solve business problems.
+Makers and developers can submit solutions and templates to the catalog so that they can help their colleagues solve business problems.

 ### Approve and Store